CloudCoinConsortium/CloudCoin/NTFs/README.md

 Protocol Number | Description
 ---|---
+-1| Deleted.
+This means that the data that was in the NFT has been deleted.
+Now it is impossible to put new data there.
 0 | There is no compression or encryption.
 The data is stiped, mirrored and then mirrored again.
 The stripe will be on RAIDA n, the mirror on RAIDA n-3 and the second mirror on RAIDA n-6.

 ### Protocol 0